PTSF Trauma Accreditation Survey

 - Optional for AFS

 - Submit the Site Survey Schedule and Participant Form to the PTSF three-weeks prior to site survey.
+Provided to individual hospitals.

 - Institutions with Alternate Pathway providers will submit the Alternate Pathway Provider Medical Record Form one week prior to survey.